OpenARDF/Radio-O-Manager/README.md

-# ARDF-Manager-kotlin
+# ARDF-Manager
-Mobile app for managing ARDF events, written in Kotlin.
+Mobile app for managing radioorienteering (ARDF) and orienteering events, written in Kotlin.
-Originally a school project for MSOE - CSC 4911.

 ## Basic app information
-This app enables event management for the sport of ARDF and orienteering.
 Currently availabe functions:
  - Creating and importing races with categories, aliases, and competitors
  - Readout of SportIdent cards (SI5 - SIAC)